 In Massachusetts, all accidents have a Statute of Limitations restricting how long you can file a claim.
 This makes it important to speak to an experienced Boston personal injury attorney as soon as possible.
 Your legal rights need to be protected following a swimming pool accident.
 The key to the successful handling of your case is prompt investigation and aggressive representation.

-At Breakstone, White & Gluck of Boston, we have over 85 years of combined experience handling complex premises liability cases involving residential and commercial property owners.
-We have the experience, expertise and resources to achieve the best results for you.
+At Breakstone, White & Gluck of Boston, we have over 100 years of combined experience handling complex premises liability cases involving residential and commercial property owners.
+Our attorneys have the experience, expertise and resources to achieve the best results for you.

-To learn more, visit our Case Results page to see the successes we have had for our past clients.
+To learn more, visit our Case Results page to see the success we have had for our past clients.